 The disruption caused by the COVID-19 pandemic might have some positives, after all.
 It was seen this spring and summer, with a renewed reliance on shopping local.
 The demand for local meat soared and struggling rural grocery stores enjoyed strengthened relationships with the local customer base.

 “When people couldn’t find it at their big box stores, they started looking around in their own backyard,” Goehring says.

 In a typical year, shoppers are able to find their favorite Pride of Dakota sellers at holiday showcases around the state.
-Some of the showcases have been canceled this year due to COVID-19, but Goehring directs supporters to the Pride of Dakota website, www.prideofdakota.nd.gov, where contact information for each member business is listed.
+Some of the showcases have been canceled this year due to COVID-19, but Goehring directs supporters to the Pride of Dakota website, www.prideofdakota.nd.gov(link is external), where contact information for each member business is listed.
 It is especially important, Goehring emphasizes, to support local businesses through the pandemic.

 “In all of our communities, we have these little Pride of Dakota companies that no one really knows about.
 Those are the entities we need to support,” he says.
 “The website gives you an idea of where you can go in your community, or close by, who you can support, and how it really does impact our rural communities, our communities in general and our state.”